learn-co-students/method-scope-lab-onl01-seng-pt-021020/README.md

 puts status
 ```

 2 .
-Run the file with `ruby lib/rescue_princess_peach.rb` in your terminal.
+Run the file with in your terminal.
 You should see the following:

 ```ruby
 Hooray!
 Mario has rescued Princess Peach.